 This really does open up some strategic choices to be made when discarding a known card or one that is unknown to your opponent.
 It also gives you some choices when asking questions.

-That is the round up of three of my favourite 2 player variations on how to play Clue with 2 players.
-Clue will always be best played with 3 or more players but when you only have the two of you these variations will make Clue a really fun choice.
+That is the round up of three of my favourite variations on how to play Clue with 2 players.
+Clue will always be best played with 3 or more players but when there are only the two of you, these variations will make Clue a really fun choice.